Physician Orders for Life-Sustaining Treatment

 POLST (Physician Orders for Life-Sustaining Treatment) is an approach to improving end-of-life care in the United States, encouraging providers to speak with the severely ill and create specific medical orders to be honored by health care workers during a medical crisis.
-POLST began in Oregon in 1991 and currently exists in 46 states; some of the 46 states have the program in development.
+POLST began in Oregon in 1991 and currently exists in 46 states, British Columbia, and South Korea.
 The POLST document is a standardized, portable, brightly colored single page medical order that documents a conversation between a provider and an individual with a serious illness or frailty towards the end of life.
 A POLST form allows emergency medical services to provide treatment that the individual prefers before possibly transporting to an emergency facility.

 The POLST form is a medical order which means that the POLST form is always signed by a medical professional and, depending upon the state, the person stated on the form can sign as well.
 A pragmatic rule for initiating a POLST can be if the clinician would not be surprised if the individual were to die within one year.
 One difference between a POLST form and an advance directive is that the POLST form is designed to be actionable throughout an entire community.
 It is immediately recognizable and can be used by doctors and first responders (including paramedics, fire departments, police, emergency rooms, hospitals and nursing homes).
 Comparing to documents like DNI (Do Not Intubate), DNR (Do Not Resuscitate) and advance directive, the POLST form provides more information on the types of end-of-life treatment or intervention that the severely ill wishes to receive.